 Since Spring of 2021, PUAM has partnered with Salem Maritime National Park Services to educate the community and celebrate our unique heritage through storytelling, designing, and building.
 The goal is to expand this project over time as a way to consistently gather and celebrate communities through storytelling and arts.

 This project serves as a powerful tool to educate the community about immigrant arts and culture, foster neighborhood pride and celebrate diverse identities of communities like the Point neighborhood in Salem.
-Click this link to learn more about the competition.

 The Faceless Dolls Project is a creative and educational arts initiative started by the Punto Urban Arts Museum (PUAM), a program of North Shore Community Development Coalition (NSCDC).
 Inspired by the traditional Faceless Dolls made by Liliana Mera Limé, a pottery worker from the town of Moca in the Dominican Republic, the project invites individuals to combine creativity and narrative through the creation of a unique paper doll in a few basic steps.
 As a celebration of heritage, these stories will represent and help preserve the diverse identities that reside in El Punto.